luxfi/docs/docs/nodes/run/node-manually.md

 ---
 tags: [Nodes, Luxd]
 description: The quickest way to learn about Lux is to run a node and interact with the network.
-This tutorial demonstrates how to install and run an Lux node, and connect to the Lux Network by compiling a node from source and running it manually.
+This tutorial demonstrates how to install and run a Lux node, and connect to the Lux Network by compiling a node from source and running it manually.
 sidebar_label: Manually
-pagination_label: Run an Lux Node Manually
+pagination_label: Run a Lux Node Manually
 sidebar_position: 0
 keywords:
   [